img 3194

 1. Nice repair and restoration work there Mike.
 Sadly you are correct in saying there are some less than knowledgeable “repairers” out there working on gear that’s well above their paygrade, so it therefore comes as no surprise to me this lovely old girl has “done the rounds” so to say.
 Whilst this one was pretty grubby and had a few lifted traces left on the PCBs I still think the Krell power amp you featured some time back takes the cake for being one of the worst butchered jobs at the hands of previous cowboys I’d seen you bring back to life.
 Love your work. 🙂

-1. Thank you, much appreciated and glad you enjoyed the article!
-Sadly, this is now more the norm than the exception.
-I don’t know what’s happened over the years, but to me it seems a lot of the real art and skill of electronics repair has been lost.
+1. Thank you, much appreciated, and I’m glad you enjoyed the article!
+Sadly, cases like this are now more the norm than the exception.
+It seems a lot of the art and skill of electronics repair has been lost, replaced by a “It can’t be that hard, I’ll fix this using forums, bro!” type of brain-rot.
 The Krell KSA-150 might be the one you are referring to; that was a bad one.
 Also, the Krell KRC HR.
 Both of those are in the Hall of Shame!

 Comment, share, like and subscribe!